paulhibbing/daytime/README.md

 # daytime

-Welcome to `daytime`, a package for working with daytimes in physical behavior research, with an eventual goal of making it easy to calculate circular averages and standard deviations.
-Maybe we'll even plot something.
-I have no idea what I'm doing yet, so contributions are welcome.
-You're also welcome to just laugh at my attempts.
-Cheers!
+Welcome to `daytime`, a package for working with daytimes in physical behavior research.
+A key goal of `daytime` is making it easy to calculate circular averages and standard deviations.
+Those methods are included in the current package version, although I am still not sure whether the standard deviation method returns the expected units.
+Feel free to provide feedback in an [issue](https://github.com/paulhibbing/daytime/issues) or contribute via [pull request](https://github.com/paulhibbing/daytime/pulls) -- happy coding!